Ludicrous-MV/server/README.md

 ## Configuration

-There must be a configuration file in the same directory as the binary.
-It should be named `lmv-tracker.yml` and should be formatted as such:
+A configuration file named `lmv-tracker.yml` will be looked for in:

+- the current directory
+- the user's home directory
+- /etc/

+If a configuration file isn't found, the following defaults will be used:

 ```
 tokens: